1st night in Villaverde-La Oliva > Hotel Rural Mahoh

 Difficulty

-To successfully achieve the 6 stages from GR 131 it is necessary a good physical condition, steady walk and lack of vertigo.
+To successfully achieve the 6 stages it is necessary a good physical condition and steady walk.
 According to the year season, temperatures can be extreme (hot and/or cold).
 Therefore, it is necessary to have suitable warm clothes permanently, to be removed as layers if necessary.
 Some parts of this trail include passages with slippery loose stone.
-Although most of this trail is roomy enough, certain sections are quite aerial and require caution.
 Using hiking poles is highly recommended.

 Trails